KushAnku/Logic-Legends-Fall2024-SQA/Activity 4b/README.md

-# ACtivity 4b :Fuzzing with fuzz.py
+# Activity 4b :Fuzzing with fuzz.py
 The `fuzz.py` script automatically fuzzes 5 Python methods to identify any bugs, crashes, or unexpected behavior.

 ## How it Works